-A publicist is responsible for generating exposure for your company/brand.
+A publicist is responsible for generating exposure for your company and brand.
 Publicists help define your corporate public “persona” by crafting story angles, pitching stories to the media, coordinating interviews with journalists, writing fact sheets and electronic press kits, keeping updated media lists and monitoring your public image.
-Additionally, they help to craft that image and pitch strategic messages and storylines on behalf of you and your company.
+Additionally, publicists help to craft that image and pitch strategic messages and storylines on behalf of you and your company to the media.

 Publicists have a….

 MAGIC ROLODEX.
 Clients believe that their publicists have a magic rolodex that they scroll through.
 While the traditional rolodex has been replaced with email lists and texting, the theory still remains the same.
 Publicists cannot email, call or text an editor and automatically get a story placed.
 That isn’t how real PR or journalism work.
 The publicist may have a very close relationship with a journalist, but if the story has no legs, there is breaking news, or the journalist simply doesn’t like the story idea, it’s not getting placed, and it doesn’t matter if you hired a Park Avenue PR firm or if you pitched the story on your own.
 The newsworthiness value of the story is all that matters.
 Breaking news dictates the storylines, and publicists pitch stories that tie into the news cycle.
 It is not the other way around.
 The media dictates what is covered- publicists do not.